 I’m not a big jewelry wearer – a lab coat cape’s as accessory-ish as I normally go… But I LOVE amino acid “charm bracelets” – aka PROTEINS!
 Just like you can stick together different numbers of different charms in different orders to get endless possible charm bracelets, you can stick together (through peptide bonds linking their generic backbones) different amino acids (protein letters) to form endless possible proteins, whose folded shape and properties stem in large part from the properties of the charms you choose.
 From structural roles like keeping cells from collapsing and acting as scaffolds to keep other molecules close together – to reaction mediating roles, like helping break down sugar for energy or building up sugar from smaller molecules, proteins are our bodies’ main workers, and today I want to honor & pay tribute to the amino acids that have made life as we know it possible – this past year – and for the past millions of years!

-Over this past month I’ve gone one by one through all 20 of the common protein letters (and a couple not-so-common ones) & their unique charms, and today, to cap off 2019, I want to recap some of the key takeaways, compare and contrast, and wrap up this year’s #365DaysOfScience – don’t worry, next year will start #366DaysOfScience!
+Over the past few weeks, I’ve gone one by one through all 20 of the common protein letters (and a couple not-so-common ones) & their unique charms, and today, to cap off 2020, I want to recap some of the key takeaways, compare and contrast, and wrap up this year’s #20DaysOfAminoAcids.
 So here goes! note – I’m going to try to briefly explain terminology as I go, but if you want more information, check out the links.